opportus/object-mapper/README.md

 $user = $objectMapper->map($userDto, User::class, $map);
 ```

-### Manual mapping AKA static mapping
+### Manual mapping

-If custom mapping strategy definition such as walked through in the previous "[custom automatic mapping](#custom-automatic-mapping)" chapter is impossible or unworthy, you can manually map the *source* to the *target*.
+If custom mapping strategy definition such as walked through in the previous "[custom automatic mapping](#custom-automatic-mapping)" chapter is impossible or overkill, you can manually map the *source* to the *target*.

 There are two ways of defining manually the mapping.
 One way is [preloading mapping definitions](#mapping-preloading) and the second way is defining routes *on the go* via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.